johnivore/borg-summary/README.md

 host1.example.com  2019-01-22 04:00:16  0:01:41       host2.example.com  2019-01-22 04:00:13  0:00:52
 ```

-Print backup start times so you can try to schedule backups to overlap as little as possible:
+### Print backup start times

+ so you can try to schedule backups to overlap as little as possible)
-    borgsummary --all --start-times /backup/borg

 ```
+$ borgsummary --all --start-times /backup/borg

 Start times of all backups:

 repo                      last backup start    last backup end